 SmartHelp Decision Support (see picture) allows the company to set up a geographical area surrounding the event, and contact all their employees (based on lists of telephone numbers) to determine whether they are inside this area or not.

 Here is another example: You are responsible for security in a large company facility – say, an office building.
 The company receives a bomb threat which necessitates evacuating the building with thousands of employees.
 If the employees have SmartHelp on their phones, you can communicate with them all, and determine whether they (or at least their smartphones have left the building (limited by GPS accuracy).
 You can define a rallying point or area and get an automatic message as soon as someone enters the area, allowing you to quickly determine who is not accounted for.
-(If the positioning is good enough – and it is possible to link smartphones to WiFi-zones – you could actually as “who is left in the building” and get an accurate answer, both in terms of who they are and where they are.
+(At this point, GPS location – which we use – does not allow precise location inside a building, but that could change as WiFi locationing services get better.)

 Another advantage is information: In the November 2015 terrorist attack in Paris happened, there where (as is usual) lots of rumors circulating in the hundreds of thousands of Twitter messages and other social channels.
 With SmartHelp, the authorities would have been able to send targeted messages to specific areas, conveying a precise and autorative message across a cacophony of noise and misinformation.

 SmartHelp works anywhere in the world where there is mobile reception (I have used it to signal my position to my host in Shanghai, for instance.)
 Privacy is handled through an ingenious cryptographic architecture that is secure and fast – the platform is certified for the medical information under the Norwegian data privacy laws, among the strictest in the world.

 If you want more information, please contact me or Fredrik Øvergård, CEO of SmartHelp.